jeffreysorgen/golf-club-sensors/activity.md

   - `#include <ArduinoBLE.h>` To use BLE library.
 - This section is where to initialize VARIABLES
 - This section is where to create the FUNCTION PROTOTYPE ("other functions")
-- This section is where to add SERVICES and their respective CHARACTERISTICS
+- This section is where to add SERVICES
   - Give the Services and Characteristics their UUIDs
-  - `BLEService service("180C"); // means "user-defined, unregistered generic UUID"`
+  - `BLEService customService("180C"); // means "user-defined, unregistered generic UUID"`
--
--
+- This section is where to add respective Service CHARACTERISTICS
+  - (example) `BLEStringCharacteristic ble_accelerometer("2A58", BLERead | BLENotify, 20);`
+    - _but would rather have raw data than string data_